Jagruteep/Machine-Learning/README.md

               b. polynomial kernels with coefficients gamma = 1, r = 1, and M of either 2, 4, 7

-              c.isotoptic gaussian kernel with coefficient sigma of either 0.1, 0.5, 1, 2, 4
+              c. isotoptic gaussian kernel with coefficient sigma of either 0.1, 0.5, 1, 2, 4

 # KRR_LoogisticRegression_SVM.ipynb